Skip to main content

 Reconciling against Salesforce Commerce Cloud

-This is a cross-channel card.
+This is a cross-platform card.
 It compares SFCC inventory and availability with marketplace listing state, so reconciliation means verifying each side separately and then confirming the SKU mapping that joins them.
 Verifying the SFCC side (inventory / availability), in Business Manager:

 • Available-to-sell: Merchant Tools, Products and Catalogs, Inventory, open the relevant inventory list and confirm the flagged SKUs read zero available-to-sell.
 Remember the list is often shared across sites.